Neoexm/Sora-Studio/README.md

 ## Troubleshooting

-* `moderation_blocked`: rewrite the prompt to avoid openai's overly strict content policys
+* `moderation_blocked`: rewrite the prompt to avoid OpenAI's content policies
 * Poll `500` or stuck at `99%`: the app auto-retries and attempts a download even if status is `failed`.
 Use **Resume Job** with the same ID if needed.
 Include request IDs from **Show Last Response** when filing issues.